bazelbuild/bazel/site/docs/skylark/rules.md

 private attribute, we know for sure that `ctx.attr._compiler` will always point to `//tools:metalc` in all targets of this rule type.
 Alternatively, we could have named the attribute `compiler` without the underscore and kept the default value.
-This lets users substitute a different compiler if necessary, but requires no awareness of the compiler's label otherwise.
+That would let users substitute a different compiler if necessary, but require no awareness of the compiler's label otherwise.

+### Output attributes

+*Output attributes*, such as [`attr.output`](lib/attr.html#output) and [`attr.output_list`](lib/attr.html#output_list), declare an output file that the target generates.
+This differs from the dependency attributes in two ways:

+*   It defines the referenced target instead of referring to a target defined elsewhere.
+*   The referenced output depends on the defined target, instead of the other way around.

+Typically, output attributes are only used when a rule needs to create outputs with user-defined names which cannot be based on the target name.
+If a rule has one output attribute, it is typically named `out` or `outs`.

 ## Implementation function